Ipouyall/Omega-Regular-Stoch-Cert/Documents/input_format.md

 For example, `D1` refers to the first disturbance variable, `D2` refers to the second disturbance variable, and so on.

 ### How to specify each dynamics

+Dynamics of a system should be defined as a list of piece-wise polynomial transformations.
+Each transformation should have a _condition_ field and a _transforms_ field.

+#### How to specify the condition
+The _condition_ field should be a predicate in the state variables, presented as a string.
+They should use the predicate's valid format and be defined over state variables.

+Some examples of valid conditions for a 2-dimensional systems are:
+- `S1 <= 100`
+- `S1 + S2 <= 100`
+- `S1**2 + S2**2 <= 100` \rightarrow This is a circle with radius 10 centered at the origin.
+- `-2 <= S1 <= 2 and -2 <= S2 <= 2` \rightarrow This is a square with side length 4 centered at the origin.
+Some examples of invalid conditions for a 2-dimensional systems are:
+- `S3 <= 100` \rightarrow This is invalid because there is no `S3` variable.
+Note that the system is 2-dimensional.
+- `S1 <= 10 or S2 <= 10` \rightarrow Note that the token "or" is not defined for our parser.
+Only conjunctions are allowed.
+- `S1 + S2 <= 2*S1 + S2**2` \rightarrow This is invalid as our system won't consider variables at both sides of the inequality.

+**Note:** If your system has only one piece-wise transformation, in other words, you don't need to use the piece-wise option, use an always true condition for the _condition_ field, such as `0 <= 1`.

+#### How to specify the transforms
-For a system with _n_ state variables, you should provide _n_ equations in the _dynamics_ field.
+For a system with _n_ state variables, you should provide _n_ equations in the _transforms_ field.
 Each equation should be a polynomial in the state variables, action variables, and disturbance variables.
 Each equation should be defined as a string, where the variables are defined as `S1`, `S2`, `S3`, etc. for state variables, `A1`, `A2`, `A3`, etc. for action variables, and `D1`, `D2`, `D3`, etc. for disturbance variables.
 Consider the example dynamics below for a system with 3 state variables:
 ```json